What Is Gadolinium Deposition Disease (GDD)?

 30%

-An important finding from the published survey is the impact of GDD on daily life: 43% of patients reported changes in employment status due to their health issues, and 41% indicated that altered brain function affects their ability to work as they did prior to their MRIs.
+An important finding from the survey is the reported impact on daily life: 43% of participants reported changes in employment status due to their health issues, and 41% indicated that altered brain function affects their ability to work as they did prior to their MRIs.
 Many patients describe the onset of symptoms as sudden and dramatic — beginning within hours to days of their last contrast MRI — while others report a more gradual onset with symptoms accumulating over weeks or months.

 Symptoms of gadolinium deposition disease may fluctuate in intensity.
 Many patients report "flares" — periods of worsened symptoms that can be triggered by physical exertion, stress, illness, or exposure to other metals or environmental toxins.
 Some patients also report that their symptoms initially improved after stopping gadolinium exposure but then plateaued at a chronic baseline level that persists indefinitely without treatment.